surma/surma.dev/content/things/dom2texture.md

 ## Step 1: Foreign Objects

-As far as I am aware, [Foreign Objects](https://developer.mozilla.org/en/docs/Web/SVG/Element/foreignObject) are seldomly used.
+Let’s start with Arcane API #1: As far as I am aware, [Foreign Objects](https://developer.mozilla.org/en/docs/Web/SVG/Element/foreignObject) are seldomly used.
 They allow you to include a different XML namespace into an SVG and the SVG renderer will hand of the rendering to the renderer responsible for that namespace.
 (Danger: This is probably a gross oversimplification.)
 So by using `<foreignObject>` we can mix SVG graphics with, let’s say, a `<button>` and it will not only render, it will function and be interactive.
 Amazing!

 {{< highlight HTML >}}
 <!doctype html>